sroussey/ellmers/docs/developers/01_getting_started.md

 console.log(result);
 ```

 You will notice that the builder automatically creates ids for you, so it assumes that the object parameter is the input object.
-Using a task directly, you need to specify input object dierctly as above.
+Using a task directly, you need to specify input object directly as above.

 ## TaskGraph